 Meanwhile, I’m a music columnist for my school’s newspaper, a position that I hold with contentment.
 Although I had written for my school newspaper in the past, the articles had always been about sports, and until late, I had never found satisfaction in such topics…

 The articles that I write for that column are similar to the ones on this blog, because in both cases I care about the content, which allows for comparatively better and more interesting writing.

-English is my strongest subject, as a result of the teachers, the curriculum, and the implicit analysis that I can bring to the class every year.
+English is my strongest subject, as a result of the teachers, the curriculum, and the implicit analysis that I bring to class every year.

 In tenth grade, my teacher introduced me to the essays of Thoreau, one of the first works of non-fiction that I actually enjoyed.
 His explanation of the world and its accompanying metaphors helped reveal nuances in society that I hadn’t noticed before.

 I spend half of my days trying to create clear metaphors for my writing content, and the other half coming up with bad literary puns.
-Metaphors (and similes), I find, are one of the most profound ways to get an idea across to an audience; and I am always amazed to see what other people can pull from within the depths of their minds.
+Metaphors and similes, I find, are some of the most profound ways to get an idea across to an audience.
+I am always amazed to see what other people can pull from within the depths of their minds.

 Friendships are like the earth’s plates?

 My emotions are like a dripping faucet or a breaking dam?
 There’s no in between?